aws-quickstart/quickstart-microsoft-sql-fci-fsx/README.md

-## SQL Server With Failover Cluster Instances and Amazon FSx on AWS—Quick Start
+## SQL Server with Failover Cluster Instances and Amazon FSx on AWS—Quick Start

-For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io//quickstart-microsoft-sql-fci-fsx/).
+For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/5XG6A).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.